Kasriel Broydo

-Kasriel Broydo (1907–1945) was a songwriter, singer and coupletist.
+Kasriel Broydo (1907–1945) was a Lithuanian songwriter, singer and coupletist.
 He was born in Vilnius and played in various troupes and marionette-theaters.
 His lyrics and songs, like Hot zikh a zun aza breyte tseshpreytn (The sun has spread around), were the folk songs of his place and time.

 After the first World War Broydo moved to France and continued to work in theater.
 When Germany invaded Poland, he returned to Vilna.
 He was an integral and cherished participant, as writer, director and actor, to almost all the revi-theater programs in the Vilna ghetto theaters.
 An example of his inspirational skill was Tsum besern morgn (Toward a better tomorrow), a 1943 song of hope which he wrote when it seemed the Soviet forces might prevail against the Germans.

 His last program in the Vilna ghetto, called Moyshe, halt zikh (Hold on, Moyshe!), was almost ready for performance when, during the liquidation of the ghetto in September 1943, Broydo was seized by the Gestapo.
 He was taken to Estonia, where he and his friends, Sime and Marek Shapiro, although interred, created performances for their fellow inmates in the labor camp.
 It was at this time that Broydo became religious.

-Broydo's song Bay undz iz shtendik finster (It's always dark for us), music by Henech Kon, written on a motif by Moshe Broderzon, was taken into Sh.
+Broydo's song Bay undz iz shtendik finster (It's always dark for us), music by Henech Kon, written on a motif by Moishe Broderzon, was taken into Sh.
 Katsherginski's Lider fun di getos un lagern; the Vilna Ghetto Ensemble performed it in the revue Men kon gornit visn (One Never Knows).

 Broydo's most famous song may be Tsi darf es azoy zayn?
 (Must it always be this way?) sung in revi-theaters in Poland before the Second World War.
 In 1945 he was sent to Königsberg (Kaliningrad), Germany, where he and hundreds of other Jews were thrown in the Baltic sea and drowned.